Posted 250 days ago ago by William

 The local approach can be used for moves between similar countries.
 It is also a common approach for permanent moves (i.e. when the company does not offer a guarantee of repatriation and the assignee does not maintain a link with the home country) and locally hired foreigners.
-In case of a permanent relocation, companies do not want to have on-going expatriation relocated costs and try whenever possible to provide a local package.
-Similarly, companies usually try to localize assignees who have been on international assignments for 5 years more and transfer them to a local package.
+In case of a permanent relocation, companies do not want to have ongoing expatriation relocation costs and try whenever possible to provide a local package.
+Similarly, companies usually try to localize assignees who have been on international assignments for five years or more, and transfer them to a local package.

 Setting a host-based approach